JBW-byte/Mame-BGFX-Reshade/README.md

 Brightness & image tuning

-Works with BGFX only for performance, or combine with HLSL

 Includes crt-geom-deluxe chain as a ready-to-use preset

 Optional CRT-Royale (ReShade) for extra realism (heavy on performance)